-Road Trauma Support Services Victoria warmly invites you to the 18th annual Time for Remembering ceremony
+We warmly invite you to our 21st annual Time for Remembering ceremony

 Queen's Hall, Parliament House, Melbourne

-Jeanette Suhr lost her 18-year-old daughter Tanya to a road crash in December 1991, a trauma that still impacts her every day.
-In her story below Jeanette talks about how important our Time for Remembering ceremony is for her.
+Jeanette Suhr lost her 19-year-old daughter Tanya to a road crash in December 1991, a trauma that still impacts her every day.
+In her story below, Jeanette talks about how vital our Time for Remembering ceremony is for her.
 Thank you to Victoria Police for allowing us to share this video.

 PHOTOS FROM PREVIOUS YEARS